MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/filtering-data.md

 | Inclinometer  | 0.50                                   |
 | Orientation   | 0.50                                   |

-## Change censitivity (CS) for the inclinometer and orientation sensors
+## Change sensitivity (CS) for the inclinometer and orientation sensors

 Change sensitivity for the inclinometer and orientation sensor should be calculated as the angle between two quaternions.
-Mathematically, this expressed as:
+Mathematically expressed as:

 2\*cos⁻<sup>1</sup>(dot product(q1, q2))

-This calculation ensures consistency across various tablet (or device) orientations.
+This calculation ensures consistency across device orientations.

 ## Effective current report interval (CRI) and change sensitivity (CS)

 Multiple applications can set both the Current Report Interval (CRI) and the Change Sensitivity (CS) properties for a given sensor.
-It is the responsibility of your driver to determine which requested property applies.
+It's the responsibility of your driver to determine which requested property applies.
 The properties set by the driver are referred to as the Effective Current Report-Interval (E-CRI) and the Effective Change-Sensitivity (E-CS).

 ## Setting the E-CRI and E-CS for client applications